What is compassion?

 “3D” compassion is essential to our current well-being and to the well-being of future generations.
 Compassion is about the way we choose to live and survive.
 It requires us to live in ways that enable all to thrive.

 Compassion is what motivates people to identify and address personal, community, and global needs.
-Compassion is the power source for social innovation!
 Compassion is a common, unifying force for social good!

 Compassionate Austin